ClemsonChoirs/website/src/pages/major/index.md

     showTitle: true
     title: Trey Lockett
   - button:
-      buttonLink: www.lindsaybrazell.com
+      buttonLink: ''
-      buttonText: Learn More
+      buttonText: ''
       newTab: true
-    date: Graduated Spring 2010
+    date: Graduated Spring 2012
     description: >-
-      I was at Clemson from 2006-2010 as a Performing Arts Major.
-I was a member of Clemson Choirs all four years, singing with Women’s Glee and CU Singers.

-      I am currently the Associate Choral Director at Dorman High School in Spartanburg County.
-I also have a private lesson studio of students studying voice, guitar, and songwriting.
-When I am not teaching, I am a singer-songwriter performing regularly at venues around the upstate.
-My music can be found on Apple Music, Spotify, and my website:
+      I graduated in 2012.
+I was a part of Kappa Alpha Theta, Panhellenic Council, Clemson Players with the 2012 production of Guys and Dolls, Women's Glee, Clemson Dancers, and GAMMA.

+      Currently, I'm working at The Peace Center in Greenville.
+I'm the Donor Relations Coordinator, which basically means that my job is to keep as many of our donors as happy as possible.
+As for performing, I started a YouTube channel a few years back where I play original music and covers.
+      I'm also currently studying songwriting with Edwin McCain and Maia Sharp and performing locally in the Greenville area.
-    photo: /img/unnamed.jpg
+    photo: /img/unknown.jpeg
     secondDescription:
       description: ''
       subtitle: ''
     showTitle: true
-    title: Lindsay Morelli Brazell
+    title: ' Lindsey Whitfield '
 ---